 He read everything on your website, was interested in what you had to offer and booked a demo.
 After a lengthy discussion and coming to an agreement the purchasing decision was made.

 Your customers can come into the sales funnel at any stage.

 Once you have a sales funnel ready, it is time to think about storing all your customer details.
-Choosing a CRM for a startup is the best option.
+Choosing a startup project management or a CRM for a startup is the best option.

 The customized sales intelligence tool is designed for assisting your business process and adapt to the way you carry out your daily activities.

-You can easily organize your sales process using the smart workflows such a CRM has to offer.
+You can easily organize your sales process using the smart workflows a CRM offers.